decentstates/net-perspective/net-perspective.org/faq.md

 (including the server) then all the data is compromised.

+## Is this some kind of social credit system?

+No, this is about personal trust.
+Each person makes decisions on who their trusted relations are, and they will have a different "perspective" based on that.

+A social credit system is single perspective, e.g. h-index, airbnb review score, google map review score, money in general (how much money you have/are willing to spend has always been a form of social credit.)

+Yes it is a graph and graphs are a part of social credit systems, but anyone wanting to build a social credit system would find it easier to do so without this codebase.

+As far as data goes, you don't need to tie your real world identity to your identifier in net-perspective, and you can create as many as you would like.
+Most other systems these days

+Yes the data is accessible/leakable, but the data on most platforms are accessible to people with money and motivation.
+Maybe you are privacy conscious enough to not exist on Meta, Alphabet, or Microsoft, but in general everyone else does exist there, and your non-existence won't make a difference.

 ## Isn't this the same as PKI / PGP web of trust?

 PKI is about centralised trust over domain name ownership, and linking domain